3D printing for toys and the toy industry

-What are the added values for the toy industry?
+What are the added values of 3D printing for the toy industry?

-Since many toys are made of plastic, 3D printing has quickly proved to be an excellent solution to repair broken ones, replace missing toy parts, or print your own toys at home.
-You can just download the 3D model you need, and 3D print it with a 3D printer.
+Since many toys are made of plastic, 3D printing has quickly proved to be an excellent solution to repair broken ones, replace missing toy parts, or 3D print your own toys at home.
+You can just download the 3D model you need, and 3D print it.

-Platforms such as Thingiverse or Shapeways offer many 3D files and have sections dedicated to toys.
-If you do not find what you were looking for, you might need to design it, using a 3D software, or asking a 3D printing service.
+Platforms such as Thingiverse or Shapeways offer many 3D files and have sections dedicated to toys making.
+If you do not find what you were looking for or want an original model, you might need to design it, using a 3D software, or asking a 3D printing service.

 Creating 3D printed toys

 With 3D printing, it is now possible to create your own unique toys at home.
 For instance, designers from MyMiniFactory have designed and 3D printed a life-size World of Warcraft sword!
 Besides, with the fast growth of 3D pens, it becomes possible to create your own 3D printed toys by drawing them directly in 3D.
 Pretty magical!
 It only takes a few minutes to create a small object.

 A Braille cube designed by Konstantin Datz.

 3D printing allows you to modify or improve some of your favorites toys, mostly figurines.
 Indeed, on Shapeways you can buy (or download their 3D models) helmets, headgear and weapons for LEGO or Playmobil to enhance these figurines.
 Another example of how 3D printing can improve toys: This classic Rubik’s cube is now available for blind people in a 3D printed version, using braille colors.

 3D printing: bringing new business opportunities for manufacturers